 Whether you are marketing the business yourself or someone is doing it for you when it comes push to shove you are a marketer.
 Marketers need to know what is driving traffic to your site.
 You need the data to prove it and that data needs to be as accurate and understandable as possible.

-Any marketing campaign you do should use UTM codes.
+Any marketing campaign you do whether it be print or digital should use UTM codes so that you can gauge the effectiveness and return of your marketing campaign.
 Often it is good to use everywhere that you want to track the success of a campaign.
-They are free to use and the link to the Google campaign builder can be found at https://ga-dev-tools.appspot.com/campaign-url-builder/.